kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 to the provisioner.

 ##### Alternatives
-VolumeNodeAffinity is not reused here because the provisioning operation requires allowed topologies to be explicitly enumerated, while NodeAffinity and NodeSelectors allow for non-explicit expressions of topology values (i.e., operators NotIn, Exists, DoesNotExist, Gt, Lt).
-The provisioning operation also does not operate against Nodes (unlike pod scheduling), so NodeAffinity cannot be easily evaluated by the provisioner.
+A new restricted TopologySelector is used here instead of reusing VolumeNodeAffinity because the provisioning operation requires allowed topologies to be explicitly enumerated, while NodeAffinity and NodeSelectors allow for non-explicit expressions of topology values (i.e., operators NotIn, Exists, DoesNotExist, Gt, Lt).
+It would be difficult for provisioners to evaluate all the expressions without having to enumerate all the Nodes in the cluster.

 Another alternative is to expand ResourceQuota to support topology constraints.
 However, ResourceQuota is currently only evaluated during admission, and not